99designs/gqlgen/docs/content/reference/file-upload.md

     content: String!
 }

-"The `UploadFile` type, represents the request for uploading a file with certain payload." input UploadFile {
+"The `UploadFile` type, represents the request for uploading a file with a certain payload." input UploadFile {
     id: Int!
     file: Upload!